 Place bread cubes in a 2-quart glass baking dish.
 Add half of the chocolate mixture.
 Press bread cubes into chocolate mixture.
 Let stand 15 minutes.
 Gently mix in remaining chocolate mixture and immediately fold in raspberries.
 Sprinkle with two tablespoons of sugar.
 Lightly spray or oil a piece of foil and cover dish tightly.

 Place the pan with the bread pudding in the larger pan and add enough boiling water to come half-way up the side.
 Place in oven.

 Transfer pudding to rack and cool slightly.
 (Can be prepared 1 day ahead.
 Cover with foil and refrigerate.
-Rewarm covered pudding in 350°F oven for 30 minutes before serving or if desired, the chilled pudding may be cut into neat squared and warmed slightly in the microwave.
+Rewarm covered pudding in 350°F oven for 30 minutes before serving or if desired, the chilled pudding may be cut into neat squares and warmed slightly in the microwave.
 The consistency of the warm pudding will be very soft and scoopable, unable to be cut.)

 Bring remaining 1/2 cup cream to simmer in heavy medium saucepan.
 Remove saucepan from heat.
 Add remaining 8 ounces white chocolate and stir until melted and smooth.
-Add 3 tablespoons Amaratto and gently mix.
+Add 3 tablespoons Amaretto and gently mix.

 Serve pudding warm with warm white chocolate sauce.